Skip to Content

 Instructions

-• If you’re using a stand mixer, switch to the dough hook.
-Add the honey, salt and and remaining bread flour.
-The dough should begin to clear the bottom of the bowl and form a ball around the hook.
+• If you're using a stand mixer, switch to the dough hook.
+Add 1 tablespoon honey, 2 teaspoons table salt and and remaining bread flour.
 If the dough is extremely sticky sprinkle in a few more tablespoons of bread flour.

-• Knead the dough for 5 minutes then turn it out onto a lightly floured surface.
+• Knead the dough on medium speed for 5 minutes or until the bread clears the sides of the bowl and clings to the hook.
+Turn it out onto a lightly floured surface.
 If working by hand, stir in as much of the flour as you can then turn the dough out onto a floured surface and knead for 4-5 minutes.

 • The dough may be a little sticky so keep your hands well floured.
 Place the dough into a lightly oiled bowl, turning once to coat the dough.
 Cover the bowl.